zheng-wang/irontest/README.md

 Download the latest Iron Test release to your local machine. cd to the root directory of the project, and run below Maven command

-`mvn clean package --projects irontest-core --also-make -P prod`
+`mvn clean package -pl irontest-core -am -P prod`

 This builds Iron Test without MQ/IIB testing features, and the seed files for deployment can be found in the `irontest-core/dist` folder.